Shak Adams: Charleston Battery

 On January 20, 2022, Adams made the move to USL Championship side Charleston Battery.
 Following the 2022 season, Adams was released by Charleston.

 North Carolina FC (loan)

 On July 8, 2022, Adams was loaned to USL League One club North Carolina FC for the remainder of the 2022 season.
-Adams made his debut for North Carolina on July 9, 2022, during a 1-1 draw with Union Omaha.
+Adams made his debut for North Carolina on July 9, 2022, during a 1–1 draw with Union Omaha.

 North Carolina FC

 On December 16, 2022, it was announced Adams would join North Carolina FC on a permanent basis for the 2023 season.

+International career

+Born in the United States, Adams is of Vincentian descent.
+He was called up to the Saint Vincent and the Grenadines national team for a set of 2024–25 CONCACAF Nations League matches in November 2024.